-2 "Tied insurance intermediary" means any person who undertakes insurance or reinsurance distribution for and on behalf of one or more insurance or reinsurance undertakings or other intermediaries, in the case of insurance products that are not in competition.
+1 "Tied insurance intermediary" means any person who undertakes insurance or reinsurance distribution for and on behalf of one or more insurance or reinsurance undertakings or other intermediaries, in the case of insurance products that are not in competition.
 If an insurance or reinsurance undertaking or other intermediary wishes to apply to the Central Bank to appoint a tied insurance intermediary under the IDR, it must complete the Application Form for the Appointment of Tied Insurance Intermediaries, which is available here.

-3 "IIA tied agent" means a person appointed under Section 25I of the IIA as a tied agent by an investment business firm (referred to herein as an investment intermediary) that meets the criteria of Article 3(1)(a), (b) and (c) of Directive 2014/65/EU.
+2 "IIA tied agent" means a person appointed under Section 25I of the IIA as a tied agent by an investment business firm (referred to herein as an investment intermediary) that meets the criteria of Article 3(1)(a), (b) and (c) of Directive 2014/65/EU.
 If an investment business firm wishes to apply to the Central Bank to appoint a tied agent under the IIA, it must complete the Application Form for the Appointment of Tied Agents, which is available here.

+3 Relevant to applicants seeking authorisation under the IDR and/or the CMCAR.

+the Minimum Competency Code 2017 and the Minimum Competency Regulations 2017;

+the Consumer Protection Code 2012 (including all Addendums thereto);

+the Handbook of Prudential Requirements for Investment Intermediaries issued under the IIA (where relevant);

-- ➤ Anti-Money Laundering & Countering the Financing of Terrorism legislation, as applicable; and ➤ the Application Form for Authorisation as a Retail Intermediary A FORM. - 4.
-This guidance note provides guidance to applicants in relation to the requirements of the Central Bank when completing the application form.
-It does not constitute legal advice nor does it seek to interpret relevant legislation or regulatory requirements. - 5.
-The legislative and regulatory requirements referred to in this guidance note are not exhaustive and the applicant should ensure that it is familiar with, and in a position to comply with all the relevant legislative and regulatory requirements applicable to its proposed regulated activities, should it be granted an authorisation by the Central Bank. - 6.
-The Central Bank is the competent authority in Ireland responsible for the authorisation (and supervision) of retail intermediaries pursuant to: - Section 8 of the IIA; - Regulation 4 of the IDR; - ➢ Regulation 6 of the CMCAR; and ➢ Section 116 of the CCA. - 7.
-Any queries in respect of this guidance note or the application process should be sent to the Central Bank at RIAuthorisations@centralbank.ie.
+Anti-Money Laundering & Countering the Financing of Terrorism legislation, as applicable; and the Application Form for Authorisation as a Retail Intermediary - B FORM.

+4. This guidance note provides guidance to applicants in relation to the requirements of the Central Bank when completing the application form.
+It does not constitute legal advice nor does it seek to interpret relevant legislation or regulatory requirements.

+5. The legislative and regulatory requirements referred to in this guidance note are not exhaustive and the applicant should ensure that it is familiar with, and in a position to comply with all the relevant legislative and regulatory requirements applicable to its proposed regulated activities, should it be granted an authorisation by the Central Bank.

+6. The Central Bank is the competent authority in Ireland responsible for the authorisation (and supervision) of retail intermediaries pursuant to:

+- Section 8 of the IIA;

+- Regulation 4 of the IDR;

+- \blacktriangleright Regulation 6 of the CMCAR; and \succ Section 116 of the CCA.

+7. Any queries in respect of this guidance note or the application process should be sent to the Central Bank at RIAuthorisations@centralbank.ie.